mbabynames search ✿

 Major Nathaniel

-Meaning: Major = "noble and strong", Nathaniel = "gift of God".
+Meaning: Major = "greater", Nathaniel = "gift of God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Major is 2 syllables.
 Nathaniel at 3 adds length and rhythm.

 Major Sebastian